 Still, it beautifully highlights the cinematic potential of Hungary’s capital city and is a must-see for all Budapest lovers.

 An adaptation of French author Guy de Maupassant’s 1885 classic, Bel Ami chronicles the story of a young ambitious man seeking to improve his financial and social status through deceit, manipulation and seduction.
 Filmed in the U.K. and Hungary, it stars Robert Pattison in the lead role, as well as Uma Thurman and Kristin Scott Thomas.
 Considered a grave offense to the original novel by many, it might however be a relatively entertaining introduction to 19th century Paris’ social casts and power plays.

 Starring Dwayne Johnson, aka The Rock as Zeus’ son, Hercules is a big-budget Hollywood reinterpretation of the Greek myth directed by Brett Ratner (Rush Hour, Red Dragon, X-Men: The Last Stand).
 The story was, however, more directly based on Steve Moore’s graphic novel “Hercules: The Thracian Wars”.
 Turns out Moore didn’t want his name to be associated with this (apparently unsatisfactory) adaptation of his work.

 Despite poor reviews and being released the same year as another Hercules movie (The Legend of Hercules), it fared better than expected with movie-goers around the world.
-Many scenes were shot in Hungary, which provides a surprisingly appropriate background for one of Greek mythology’s most famous demi-god’s stunts: both in the Origo studios and on location in Páty and Kiskunlacháza, near Budapest.
+Many scenes were shot in Hungary, which provides a surprisingly appropriate background for one of Greek mythology’s most famous demi-god’s stunts: like many other movies shot in Hungary, Hercules had shootings both in the Origo studios and on location, in Páty and Kiskunlacháza, near Budapest.

 47 Ronin (2013)